-How to choose the best BBQ for you
+How to choose the right type of grill for your cooking style

 Quality and price

-If you barbecue regularly, it's worth spending a little more to buy a durable BBQ with a decent warranty.
+If you barbecue regularly, it's worth spending a little more to buy a durable grill with a decent warranty.

 Closely related to the size of your gas BBQ, the number of burners you have will give you greater flexibility.
 Ideally, each burner should be easily and individually controlled for different cooking levels.